javiserna/Rotation-models-CTTS/readme.md

 # Rotational Models for Classical T Tauri Stars

 This Python code simulates the rotational evolution of young stellar  objects, considering the influence of accretion, magnetic braking via the presence of a protoplanetary disk, and accretion-powered stellar winds ([Matt et al., 2012](https://iopscience.iop.org/article/10.1088/0004-637X/745/1/101), [Pinzón et al., 2021](https://iopscience.iop.org/article/10.3847/1538-3881/ac04ae)).
-The model is based on the evolution of the inertia moment from [Baraffe et al. 2015](https://doi.org/10.1051/0004-6361/201425481) and offers numerical solutions for the system of differential equations governing the star's rotation rate over time.
+The model is based on the evolution of the inertia moment from [Baraffe et al., 2015](https://doi.org/10.1051/0004-6361/201425481) and offers numerical solutions for the system of differential equations governing the star's rotation rate over time.

 **Key Features:**